-Tip 1: Get a flexible contract for waste management Canberra to decrease your business risk
+Tip 1: Get a flexible contract for waste management in Canberra to decrease your business risk

-There really is no reason for Canberra based businesses to be signing up to long term waste management contracts in 2020.
+There really is no reason for Canberra-based businesses to be signing up for long-term waste management contracts in 2023.
 Unless, of course, the perceived stability of such a contract offers them is seen as valuable.
-A long term contract for bin collection services really only benefits one party.
+A long-term contract for bin collection services really only benefits one party.
 And, it is not the customer!

 All Waster Canberra waste management and Canberra recycling agreements are on flexible 30-day contracts.
 That means that you can exit a contract at any time by providing us with 30 days written notice (and yes an email will suffice).

 Our services are designed to be ongoing services, but they can be cancelled for any reason.

 Waster commits to only increasing prices once a year (as a maximum), unlike some suppliers who may increase them twice or more.
 After all, if our customers can leave us at 30 days notice, it is best not to treat them badly!